Background and History

 Key Date Coin Mintage

 On March 9, 1933, President Franklin D. Roosevelt issued Executive Order 6102, prohibiting gold ownership with very few exceptions.
 The public who owned gold could turn it in for a fixed price of $20.67 per troy ounce.
-Most of the gold that was turned in was melted down by the United States government and later stored in places such as Fort Knox.
+Most of the gold that was turned in was melted down by the United States government and later stored as gold bars in places such as Fort Knox.